sheddyranking/Python-for-Beginners-/README.md

 age had to be converted to a str because you can't concatinate a str to an int.

 #Exercise2
-the computer read the two imputs as str, we had to convert them datatypes such as str(), int(), bool(), float(). have to  proberly define for concatination.
+the computer read the two imputs as str, we had to convert them to int and float, datatypes such as str(), int(), bool(), float(). have to  proberly define for concatination.